https://www.deakin.edu.au/__data/assets/image/0011/553835/36612_bacheor-of-information-technology-honours-hero.jpg

 Estimated tuition fee - (CSP)?

-$8,301 for 1 yr full-time - Commonwealth Supported Place (HECS)
+$8,669 for 1 yr full-time - Commonwealth Supported Place (HECS)

 Learn more about fees.

-The tuition fees you pay will depend on the units you choose to study as each unit has its own costs.
-The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students undertaking the first year of this course.
-The cost will vary depending on the units you choose, your study load, the time it takes to complete your course and any approved Recognition of Prior Learning you have.
+The tuition fees you pay will depend on the units you choose, as each unit has its own cost.
+The 'Estimated tuition fee' is provided as a guide only and represents the typical first-year tuition fees for students enrolled in this course.
+The cost will vary depending on the units you choose, your study load, the time it takes to complete your course and any approved Recognition of prior learning you have.

 Each unit you enrol in has a credit point value.
-The 'Estimated tuition fee' is calculated by adding together 8 credit points of a typical combination of units for that course.
+The 'Estimated tuition fee' is calculated by adding together 8 credit points of a typical combination of units for this course.
 Eight credit points is used as it represents a typical full-time enrolment load for a year.
+You can find the credit point value of each unit under the Unit Description by searching for the unit in the handbook.

-Learn more about fees and available payment options.
+Learn more about fees and available payment options on our Current students fees website.

 Scholarship options